Bartholomey/the_lake_redoubt/julija/the_resignation_part_one.md

 As I said, today, on Sunday, a major crack in my icy frame appeared.
 I opened a window and screamed uncontrollably for a minute or two, and I also shattered a picture frame hanging on the wall of the corridor.
 But the moment I threw it against the ground, I normalized and started to carefully deal with the shards.
 I still stepped on and fractured the picture itself, however.

 My half-conscious screaming was provoked by the incessant distant barking.
-When I hear a bark, it’s like a sound of a weapon discharge; it makes me physically unwell.
+When I hear a bark, it’s like I’m exposed to the sound of a weapon discharging; it makes me physically unwell.
 Never before I was able to scream like that.
 My despair is now even bigger.
 I am even more depressed and resigned to my fate.

 I flinch immediately; lately, I've been hallucinating the barking sounds.
 They shake my whole body.
 I feel anger and despair.
 Those dogs sound as though there are demons trapped in them as a punishment, so they howl in never-ending pain.